billma/opentokfire/README.md

 ## HomePage
 To create the topics database, I created a firebase object using a location url that specify the location of the new table.
 <pre>
-var topics=new Firebase('https://gamma.firebase.com/billma/opentokFire/topics')
+var topics=new Firebase('https://gamma.firebase.com/user_name/project_name/topics')
 </pre>

-Next, we need to setup <a href="http://www.firebase.com/docs/firebase/on.html"> the on() </a> event listener to listen to changes in database.
+Next, we need to setup <a href="http://www.firebase.com/docs/firebase/on.html"> the on() </a> event listener.
-When a change in topics table occurs, it will trigger the callback function which adds each topic onto the page.
+When something changers in the topics database, it will trigger the callback function to add the most updated list onto the page.

 <pre>
   // get a list of topics